pombase/canto/root/docs/md/canto_admin/configuration_file.md

 If 1, allow diploids to be created and used in genotypes.

 ### allele_note_types
-A map from allele note type name to note config.
-At the moment the only configuration for each note type is the `display_name` to show in the note editing dialog.
+A list of allele note type name and display names.
+The `display_name` is shown in the note editing dialog.
 Example configuration:

 ```
 allele_note_types:
-  phenotype:
+  - name: phenotype
     display_name: Phenotype
+  - name: interaction_comment
+    display_name: Interaction coment
 ```

 ### db_initial_data